DistributedTaskScheduling/documentation/design/CLASSES.md

 ## Class: JobCenter
 Main class for the central server.
 ### Class: CentralServerCLIHandler
+Sub-class of CLIHandler.
 Processes CLI commands for the central server.
+### Class: CentralServerConfig
+Sub-class of Config.
+Handles hierarchical configuration files for the central server.
 ### Class: Database
 Wrapper around some database Python package that gives a clean interface.
 ### Class: Dispatcher